VowpalWabbit/vowpal_wabbit/CONTRIBUTING.md

 ## Process

-1. Make a proposal.
+1. Make a proposal
-1. Implement the proposal and its tests.
+1. Implement the proposal and its tests
-1. Write a good commit message.
+1. Write a good commit message
-1. Start a pull request & address comments.
+1. Start a pull request & address comments
-1. Merge.
+1. Merge

 ### Proposal